Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-At least Iíll let you think that until I point out the next gaping hole.
+At least I‚Äôll let you think that until I point out the next gaping hole.
 J